BelickNicko/AutoCVAT/README.md

 The keys in the "names" are the numbering of the classes in your model, and the values are the names in the CVAT project (`predictions.boxes.cls.cpu().int().tolist()`)
 The keys in the "confs" are also the numbering of the classes, and the values are the confidence parameter of each class of the model.
+It is important to understand that the values in the dictionary by the name key must match the names of the classes in your cvat project.

 An example of configuring a configuration file to configure defined classes and make the model confident in their presence:

 ```
 names:
   0: person